Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 ## SciFabric's chapters for Nanographia

-Our desire to contribute to this book, became a reality when Edwin and his team contacted us to use our citizen science [Crowdcrafting](http://crowdcrafting.org) platform for analyzing the samples with the crowd.
+Our desire to contribute to this book became a reality when Edwin and his team contacted us to use our citizen science [Crowdcrafting](http://crowdcrafting.org) platform for analyzing the samples with the crowd.